parpalak/rose/README.md

 ## Usage
 ### Preparing Storage
 The index can be stored in a database or in a file.
-A storage is an abstraction layer that hides implementation details.
+A storage serves as an abstraction layer that conceals implementation details.
 In most cases you need database storage `PdoStorage`.

-Both indexing and searching require the storage.
+The storage is required for both indexing and searching.

 ```php
 $pdo = new \PDO('mysql:host=127.0.0.1;dbname=s2_rose_test;charset=utf8', 'username', 'passwd');